thunder-dft/thunder-master/README.md

 # FIREBALL  - Set Up Guide

 ## 1. Required Environment
-To use Fireball, you need to install the following software:
+To use FIREBALL, you need to install the following software:

 - Intel MPI (Version 2021.3+)
 - Intel Compiler  (Version 2021.3+)